 “The right of private defense is only available when there is a reasonable apprehension of receiving injury/sexual assault.
 Also, the victim needs to provide the necessary evidence of sexual assault/rape either by herself or from the witnesses.”

 Nothing is an offense that is done by any person who is justified by law, or who by reason of a mistake of fact and not by reason of a mistake of law in good faith, believes himself to be justified by law, in doing it.

 IPC Section 96

-Things done in private defense.—Nothing is an offense which is done in the exercise of the right of private defense.
+Things are done in private defense.—Nothing is an offense that is done in the exercise of the right of private defense.

 IPC Section 97

 Right of private defense of the body and of property.—Every person has a right, subject to the restrictions contained in section 99.